wp-plugins/page-scroll-to-id/readme.txt

 Make sure your link has href value `#` with the id of the section you want to scroll-to (e.g. `<a href="#id" rel="m_PageScroll2id">link</a>`) and a section with such an id exists in your page (e.g. `<div id="id">target</div>`).

+= How do I make my links work from other/different pages =

+To make your links work from any page, you need to add the full address in your links href (instead of just the hash with the id).
+For example, you'll need to change `<a href="#id" rel="m_PageScroll2id">link</a>` to something like `<a href="http://mysite.com/some-page/#id" rel="m_PageScroll2id">link</a>`.
+The same applies for your WP custom menus.
+You'll need to insert the full address in the `URL` field.

 = The page doesn't scroll exactly where I want =

 The scroll-to position is the top position of your target element.
 Your target's top position does not include its margins, so make sure to check your element's actual position via your browser's developer tools and change your CSS if needed.
 You can also offset the scroll-to position by setting an `offset` value (in pixels) in plugin's settings.